aviral-verma/h3pl/README.md

-# This is a h3pl site created by me(Aviral Verma).
+This is a intra-hostel cricket tournament website created by me for my hostel at IIT Kanpur.